google/GTXiLib/README.md

 ```

 Once installed, GTX will run all registered accessibility checks before test
 case tearDown and fail the test if any accessibility checks fail.
-Note that GTX
+Note that code
 is being added to `+setUp` method not the instance method `-setUp` since GTX
 must only be installed once (for a given test run).